-- (a) Full-time employees shall receive a minimum payment of four hours for each start in respect of ordinary hours of work. - (b) Part-time and casual employees shall receive a minimum payment of two hours for each start. - (c) Part-time home care employees and casual home care employees shall receive a minimum payment of one hour for each engagement.
+- (a) Full-time employees shall receive a minimum payment of four hours for each start in respect of ordinary hours of work. - (b) Residential Care - (i) Part-time employees shall receive a minimum payment of three hours for each start, with the exception that where a part time employee works a shift attached to a sleepover the minimum start will be 2 hours. - (ii) Casual employees shall receive a minimum payment of 2 hours for each start. - (c) Home Care - (i) Part-time home care employees and casual home care employees shall receive a minimum payment of one hour for each engagement.